emdaer/emdaer/CONTRIBUTING.md

 ## Commits

-All commit messages must follow the [Conventional Commits Specification](https://conventionalcommits.org/) which can be descibed like so:
+All commit messages must follow the [Conventional Commits Specification](https://conventionalcommits.org/) which can be described like so:

 ```
 type(scope?): subject